MickyMori/Lab_assignment_2/README.md

 `Note` : there may be some problems while running this command, in order to avoid it, remove the package `amcl` from the navigation packages and try again.

-Finally, download our project in the `src` folder with
+Finally, download our project in the `src` folder with:

 ```bash
 https://github.com/MickyMori/Lab_assignment_2.git